salehjg/Shapenet2_Preparation/readme.md

 # ShapeNetCore.v2 Preparation
 Along with [MeshToPointcloudFPS](https://github.com/salehjg/MeshToPointcloudFPS), this script is used to convert mesh files of the type `*.obj` to point clouds stored in HDF5 format.
-The script will also handles splitting the dataset into train-val-test sets with 60-20-20 % ratio.
+The script will also handle splitting the dataset into train-val-test with 60-20-20 % ratio.

+# Data Conversion
+The `MeshToPointcloudFPS` executable is responsible for data conversion from meshes `*.obj` to point clouds `*.h5` while down-sampling the point clouds to the target number of points (`-n 1024`).

 # Pre-requirements
 1. Build [MeshToPointcloudFPS](https://github.com/salehjg/MeshToPointcloudFPS) and copy the compiled executable beside the python script in this repository as `FpsCpu`.